shk33/Ruby_desing_patterns/README.md

 Factory Method Pattern
 "Define an interface for creating an object, but let subclasses decide wich class to instantiate.
 Factory method lets a class defer instantiation to subclasses"

+Abstract Factory Pattern
+"Provide an interface for creating families of related or dependent objects without specifiyin their concrete classes"